niteshbhargv/niteshbhargv/readme.md

 # Hi, I'm Nitesh Bhargava

-I am a seasoned Computer Scientist II at Adobe with over 9 years of experience in software development and system architecture.
+I am a senior backend developer at Adobe with over 9 years of experience in software development and system architecture.
 Currently, I am leading the migration of Adobe Captivate to the cloud and developing enterprise-class content management solutions.

 My expertise encompasses full-stack development, microservices architecture, and cloud technologies.
 I am passionate about building scalable systems and have successfully delivered multiple projects across various domains, including fintech, e-commerce, and enterprise software.